emanuel2718/DarVIM/README.md

 - [x] Add menu bar icon to display current mode.
 - [x] Add `.` repetition functionality
 - [x] Add delay variable
+- [x] Add mode in mode status in the menu bar using hs.menubar
+- [ ] Fix configurarion reload bug (Sometimes it has to be clicked more than once for it to be responsive.)
 - [ ] Create installation script
+- [ ] Ability for user tho change stuff like, Apps that they want included in VIM mode, change Normal mode key and other options.
 - [ ] Add ex mode; thus be able to quit document using `:q` and `:wq`
 - [ ] Add leader key functionality.
-- [ ] Add mode in mode status in the menu bar using hs.menubar
 - [ ] Add real `cw`, `dw`, etc. functionalities
 - [ ] Complete documentation on how to install and use.
 - [ ] Add Shift + `key` to scroll faster than normal scrolling speed.
 - [ ] Disable all hotkeys when spotlight is beign used.
 - [ ] Add macro recordings
-- [ ] Add window tiling like in i3wm.
-Moving and resizing.
 - [ ] Add options in menu to let user chose keybinds for specific operations like (i.e Normal Mode keybind = '**choose keybind**')